 Place buffalo check fabric on top of red fabric strip and then place them on both sides of your painted word.

-When you are happy with the placement pin in place and stitch each strip on both sides of each strip as close as possible to the fringed edges.
+When you are happy with the placement pin in place and stitch each stripe on both sides of each strip as close as possible to the fringed edges.

-Then, create a double fold hem on each end of your pieces.
+Now, create a double-fold hem on each end of your pieces.

 By now, you should have something like the following photo

 With right sides together and edges aligned, stitch along both long sides.
 Then zigzag between seam and edges to avoid from fraying with washes.

 Turn your pillow cover inside out and press.

 I made one fake buttoned side and a real one.

 On the fake side, just stitch your buttons in place joining both sides of the pillow cover.